 Glucose-fructose syrup is a term used to describe different types of corn syrup depending on the country.
 In the UK and Europe, glucose-fructose syrup is used to describe corn syrups that contain between 5% and 50% fructose (3 5).
 If the glucose consists of 50% or more of the syrup content, then it would be FODMAP friendly and can be consumed during the first phase of the low FODMAP diet.

 In Canada HFCS is called glucose-fructose or glucose-fructose syrup and must be avoided (2 7).
 If you are in Canada it is advisable to avoid products containing glucose-fructose during the first phase of the low FODMAP diet.

 The terms ‘isolated fructose’, ‘fructose’ and ‘fructose syrup’ can be used to describe high fructose corn syrup that contains 90% fructose (HFCS-90).
 This is a high FODMAP ingredient and needs to be avoided.

 Is Corn Syrup the same as High Fructose Corn Syrup?

-Watch out for HFCS, fructose-glucose syrup, isoglucose, isolated fructose, fructose, fructose syrup, and glucose-fructose syrup (especially if you are in Canada), as these ingredients can contain excess levels of fructose.
+Watch out for HFCS, fructose-glucose syrup, isoglucose, isolated fructose, fructose, fructose syrup, and if you are in Canada take care with glucose-fructose syrup, as these ingredients can contain excess levels of fructose.
 Also remember that corn syrup is different to high fructose corn syrup, and is FODMAP friendly!
 For more helpful articles and low FODMAP tips, you can follow me on Facebook or sign up to my newsletter.